Skip to main content

 Overview of Casper Economics

 Casper's economic activity can be conceptualized as taking place on four distinct layers: consensus, runtime, ecosystem, and the macroeconomy.
 Each layer, consensus and up, provides a foundation for the activity taking place on the next layer.
-A trust-less platform requires that proper incentives be provided to participants operating each of these layers to ensure that they work together to unlock the platform's value.
+A trust-less platform requires proper incentives for participants operating each layer to ensure they work together to unlock the platform's value.

-This section of our online documentation is intended only to familiarize the user with our core economics features rather than describe their precise implementation and user interface.
+This online documentation section is intended only to familiarize the user with the Casper core economics features rather than describe their precise implementation and user interface.
 Some of the features may not be currently active.

 Consensus

-The consensus layer of our platform runs on the Highway flavor of CBC-Casper.
-The distinguishing characteristics of this protocol are its safety and liveness guarantees.
-Specifically, under the assumptions made in the Highway protocol paper, blocks in the canonical history cannot be reverted, and new blocks continue to be added to this history indefinitely.
-The assumptions, however, require that a large portion of validators remain online and honest; this assumed behavior must be incentivized for the platform to remain secure and live.
+The consensus layer of the Casper Mainnet runs the Zug consensus protocol.
+The distinguishing characteristics of this protocol are its safety and liveness guarantees, speed, simplicity, and distributed nature.
+Blocks in the canonical history cannot be reverted (safety), and new blocks continue to be added to this history indefinitely (liveness).
+The safety and liveness guarantees require that honest validators comprise at least 67% of total validator weight.
+This required behavior must be incentivized for the platform to remain secure and live.
+Read the paper for more details: From Weakly-terminating Binary Agreement and Reliable Broadcast to Atomic Broadcast.

-When discussing consensus, we default to considering it "one era at a time," unless expressly stated otherwise, in keeping with the Highway paper.
-Recall that each era is, effectively, a separate instance of the protocol.
+When discussing consensus, we default to considering it "one era at a time" unless expressly stated otherwise.
+Recall that each era is a separate instance of the protocol.

 Agents (consensus layer)

-Validators are responsible for maintaining platform security by building an ever-growing chain of finalized blocks, backing this chain's security with their stakes.
-Their importance (often referred to as "weight") both to protocol operation and security is, in fact, equal to their stake, which includes both their own and delegated tokens.
+Validators are responsible for maintaining platform security by building an ever-growing chain of finalized blocks and backing this chain's security with their stakes.
+Their importance (often referred to as "weight") to protocol operation and security is, in fact, equal to their stake, including both their own and delegated tokens.

 Delegators are users who participate in the platform's security by delegating their tokens to validators, which adds to their weight and collecting a part of the rewards proportional to their delegations, net of a cut ("delegation rate") that is collected by the validator.